 Debts included in a Debt Management Plan

-Which debts cannot be included in a Debt Management Plan?
+Debts which can be included in a Debt Management Plan

 There are some debts that cannot normally be included in a Debt Management Plan.
 The most common are where a County Court Judgement (CCJ) has already been issued, debt you owe to HMRC and secured debts such as a mortgage or secured loan.